Cody-Somers/BroadSword/README.md

 # Loads the calculated data.
 The header lines are an array describing the number of header lines in the [XES, XAS, XANES] respectively.
 # Fermis is the energy from the calculated excited state.
 Binding is from the ground state.
 # Specifying the edge and number of sites are only required if they differ from the K edge and you have a different number of atoms between different inequivalent atoms.

+def setMaxSites(self, maxNumberSites)
+# Used to increase or decrease maximum number of sites being calculated.
+Default is 40.

+def setFermi(self, groundStateFermi)
+# Used to set the ground state fermi level for when no experimental spectra is included.

 def printBands(self):
 # Prints out the location of the bands